openstack-archive/compass-core/README.md

 Compass
 =======

-A Deoployment Automation System.
+A Deployment Automation System.
 See Wiki page at https://wiki.openstack.org/wiki/Compass.

 How to install Compass?
 -----------------------